 If Halong Bay is the most famous tourist site in Northeast then Sapa is the travelers’ hub on Northwest highland.
 Located on Hoang Lien Son mountain range of Lao Cai province which is about 350km away from Hanoi, Sapa is known as the misty highland town, blessed with gentle beauty, a hint of French romance and authentic local culture.
 To get from Hanoi to Sapa, you can travel by train and bus.

 Sapa is also the headquarter of ethnic people in Northwest Vietnam, with the predominance of H’mong culture.
-Riding around Sapa even in close proximity, you can’t be helped feeling overwhelmed by the magnificent terraced rice fields, especially in harvest season, Muong Hoa valley’s flower gardens, silver-like cascades.
+Riding around Sapa even in close proximity, you can’t be helped feeling overwhelmed by the magnificent terraced rice fields, especially in the harvest season, Muong Hoa valley’s flower gardens, silver-like cascades.

 Once visit Sapa, you must join a market fair of ethnic people of which the love market is the most special one of them.
 In one of these markets, you’ll have chance to see the people come to trade, to communicate and even to find love.
 It’s an experience not to be missed.